 Handling Incompatibilities or Gaps

-If a variable is missing for a specific year, discontinued, suppressed, or methodologically incompatible, the AI clearly explains the issue.
+If a variable is missing for a specific year, discontinued, suppressed, or methodologically incompatible, the Data Navigator clearly explains the issue.
 When possible, it suggests a valid alternative.
-If no valid comparison exists, the AI avoids generating results and explains why the comparison cannot be performed.
+If no valid comparison exists, the Data Navigator avoids generating results and explains why the comparison cannot be performed.

 Example: Multi-Year Comparison in Practice